Conference: Montreal- Biodiversity Mathematics- Sep 16-20

 Richard Ree (Field Museum of Natural History)

-Liam Revell (University of Massachusetts Boston)
+Liam Revell (University of Boston)

 James Rosindell (Imperial College)